Decision day looks a little different for AHS seniors during pandemic

 “They are resilient in making the most of their situation,” Chase said.
 “I know with all the senior activities, whether it’s the scholarship ceremony that is coming up where we award scholarships, or what they are thinking for graduation or what they are thinking for their senior prank, they are coming together as a class and brainstorming how can we make the most of this year and these events that we are missing.”

-Plans for AHS graduation, scheduled for May 30, should soon be finalized.
+Plans for AHS graduation, tentatively scheduled for May 30, should soon be finalized.

 Support Local Journalism